Ghini/ghini.desktop/doc/ghini-family.rst

        <https://play.google.com/store/apps/details?id=me.ghini.pocket>`_.
-       ghini.pocket is definitely the tool you want to use next to ghini.desktop, with ghini.pocket you have a snapshot of your database in your pocket, just type an accession number, or scan its QR label, and you know:
+       ghini.pocket is definitely the tool you want to use next to ghini.desktop, with ghini.pocket you have a snapshot of your database in your pocket.

+Type an accession number, or scan its QR label, and you know:

 - the identification of the plant,
 - whether it already has pictures,
 - when it entered the garden and
 - from which source.

 Apart from data review, you can use ghini.pocket for...